This Post Is Sponsored By Erin Condren! As Always, All Opinions Are My Own! Thank You For Supporting CityGirlGoneMom!

-With EC’s new lunch tote’s you can say bye-bye to brown paper bags.
-These, perfect in size and easily washable lunch totes are ideal for our family of six.
-I can easily pack the kid’s lunches and they love having their own bag with their name on it.
-Its been our most popular grab and go item this summer.
+With her new lunch totes, you can say bye-bye to brown paper bags.
+These, perfectly-sized and easily-washable lunch totes are ideal for our family of six.
+I can easily pack the kids’ lunches and they love having their own bag with their name on it.
+Its been our most popular grab-and-go item this summer.
 You can be sure we will be using these for all of our family outings.

 One staple item I could never have too much of are my gift labels.
-With four kids, and roughly 25 kids in each class, you could be sure they will be invited to 100 birthday parties this school year.
-Lets not forget the sports teams too.
 Having labels to put on gifts is such a savior.
-I also love bringing a bottle of wine to our friend’s house and having a custom gift label from Bobby and I is the best way to add that detailed finishing touch.
+With all the birthdays and celebrations we’ve had to miss this year, it’s nice having a custom gift label from the family, and is the best way to add that detailed finishing touch.

-As my family has grown, I have found this on-the-go check list to be so helpful.
+Additionally, I have found Erin Condren’s custom checklist to be so helpful.
 When we are trying to leave for the weekend with so many kids pulling us in multiple directions, you can be sure we forget things.
 Not any more!
-With this handy itemized list, I am able to cross check with Bobby to see if we forgot anything of importance.
+With this handy itemized list, I am able to cross-check with Bobby to see if we forgot anything of importance.
 Parents need to have a schedule for the summer too!

-When structure abounds in the hazy, lazy crazy days of summer you can be sure you are giving your kid a head start when the next school year rolls around.
-No matter how you’re conjuring memories this summer, from mid-week sleepovers to s’mores and campouts to social distancing excursions to the beach—providing just the right amount of structure in a consistent environment can be beneficial to both the kids and us parents.
-Erin Condren has done it again for our family.
-She keeps creating items that both inspire and gives us that right amount of organization to thrive in the summer months and get our minds focused as we head back to school.
+No matter how you’re creating memories this summer—from s’mores and campouts to social distancing excursions to the beach—providing just the right amount of structure in a consistent environment can be beneficial to both the kids and parents.
+And Erin Condren has done it again for our family.
+She keeps creating items that both inspire and give us that right amount of organization to thrive in the summer months and get our minds focused as we head back to school.